 You’re over 18 and

-You’ve been unemployed and have an additional barrier such as health, basic skills or financial problems or
+You are unemployed and have an additional barrier such as health, age, basic skills or financial problems or

-You’re “economically inactive” and receiving ESA, Income Support, Pension Credit or not claiming any type of benefit and not working.
+You’re “economically inactive” and receiving UC, Income Support, Pension Credit or not claiming any type of benefit and not working.

 You’re not eligible if you’re working, including 0 hour contracts.